on2-dev/nasc-vscode-mac-touchbar/README.md

 - "nasc-touchbar.jumpToBracket": (default _false_) Jump to matching bracket
 - "nasc-touchbar.blockComment": (default _false_) Toggles block comments ( /* ... */ ) for the current selection
 - "nasc-touchbar.commentLine": (default _false_) Toggles line comments ( // ) for the current selection
+- "nasc-touchbar.enableFuncGroup": (default _false_) Adds a group with the buttons related to _Functions_
+- "nasc-touchbar.enableSrcGroup": (default _false_)  Adds a group with the buttons related to the _Source code_
+- "nasc-touchbar.enableCursorsGroup": (default _false_)  Adds a group with the buttons related to your _cursors_
+- "nasc-touchbar.enableEditorGroup": (default _false_)  Adds a group with the buttons related to _editor's tools_

 ## Groups

+When you enable groups, each group has a bunch of features.
+Here they are:

 Functions

     - Close group
     - Go to definition
     - Peek definition
     - Show references
     - Rename/replace all
     - Jump to matching bracket

 Source

     - Close group
     - Duplicate lines
     - Indent